ruricolist/spinneret/README.txt

   functions and macros.

 - Pretty.
 Treats HTML as a document format, not a serialization.
-  Output is idiomatic and readable (follows the coding style of the HTML5 specification).
+  Output is idiomatic and readable, following the coding style of the HTML5 specification.

 - Aggressive.
 If something can be interpreted as HTML, then it will be, meaning that some Lisp forms can't be mixed with HTML syntax.
 In